openmymai/actixminimal/Readme.md

 Browse to http://localhost:8000
 Then you can see that it serve index.html from public folder.

+This test run on the same machine, actix use CPU less than 10% Update to Rust 1.65.0, more robust.

 ### Siege Test on Apple M1 MackBook Pro Ram 8G
 ```
 % siege http://localhost:8000